-We help customers with financing solutions, which typically involve loans, bonds and guarantees.
+We help customers with financing solutions including loans, bonds, guarantees and, in limited circumstances, equity.
 We deliver our support through our Commercial Account (CA) and the Government's National Interest Account (NIA) respectively.

-Outside of our ordinary business of providing finance, we invest in securities and issue debt instruments to raise capital to deploy on our transactions.
+Outside of our ordinary business of providing finance, we invest in securities and issue debt instruments to raise capital to support our transactions.
 We issue debt instruments through professional capital market arrangers.
 Our investment in securities is limited to specific securities permitted by the Public Governance, Performance and Accountability Act 2013 (Cth) (PGPA Act) and associated instruments.